 Which brands of gas fire do you sell?

-We are the area’s main dealer for Gazco, Bellfires and Paragon gas fires.
-We also sell Gazo, Dovre, Jotul and Yeoman gas stoves.
+We are the area’s main dealer for Gazco, Bellfires, Paragon and Infinity gas fires.
+We also sell Chesneys, Gazco, Dovre, Jotul and Yeoman gas stoves.

 We have carefully selected our portfolio, from top of the range brands, to ensure that we have options to suit every taste, budget and property.